Grzegorz (Greg) Głuch

 Under Review

-Informal Abstract The field of theroetical machine learning managed to produce some initial explanations for why neural networks perform so well in practice.
+The field of theoretical machine learning managed to produce some initial explanations for why neural networks perform so well in practice.
 Unfortunately when reading these papers it is hard to see a common theme or a unifying message.
-In this paper we show how to look at many of the recent advances through one lens, i.e. lens of symmetries.
+In this paper we show how to look at many of the recent advances through one lens, i.e. the lens of symmetries.
 We show how this concept explains many previous results and how it helps to obtain new ones.
-To do all of that we study a connection to the famous Noether's theorem from physics.
+To do all of that we study a connection to Noether's theorem from physics.

 Exponential Separation between Two Learning Models and Adversarial Robustness